 Hogfish Grill: Famous for shrimp and “killer” sandwich

 Surrounded by fishing boats, you expect and get it fresh here.
 Hogfish is famous for two specialties – fresh Key West pink shrimp and a sandwich called the Killer.
 Neither disappointed.

 “The Killer, World Famous Killer Hogfish Sandwich” ($19 in 2022) is made with fresh hogfish, mushrooms and Swiss cheese on Cuban bread.
 Hogfish is a mild white fish caught with a spear.
 It’s common on Caribbean reefs, where it uses its long pig-like nose to root for buried crustaceans.
 (That’s how it got its name.)

 You can get your fresh shrimp prepared a variety of ways, but we tried and recommend the Fried Coconut Shrimp.
 The appetizer, a special of the day, was six big beautiful shrimp.

-The menu has a good variety of moderately priced options — $15 for the shrimp po boy or the “Shrimp and Chips.”
-The fish tacos (hogfish or shrimp or blackened tuna; $16) have their fans and then there are the dinner specials from $165 to $29.
+The menu has a good variety of options — shrimp po boy or the “Shrimp and Chips.”
+The fish tacos (hogfish or shrimp or blackened tuna) have their fans and then there are the dinner specials.
 Folks rave about the lobster bisque and Havana roast pork, too.
 You can wash it down with craft beers.

 6810 Front Street